DOCUMENT TSC-2026/B71 · BLOG POST 71 · CONSUMER COMMERCE · REV. 01

 control are settled.

 The reason the 2024 and 2025 ban threat had teeth was the ownership question: who controls the data, the algorithm, and the platform.
 The roughly $14 billion deal that closed in January answers it.
-A US-controlled joint venture now runs the parts of the business that the law was built to address, with ByteDance reduced to a minority 19.9% stake and US investors at the helm of data and algorithm security.
+A US-controlled joint venture now runs the parts of the business the law was built to address, with ByteDance reduced to a minority 19.9% economic stake and US investors at the helm of data and algorithm security.

 The existential risk